lf-edge/ekuiper/README.md

   - Packages: `$ make pkg`

-  - Packages files that support EdgeX: `$ make pkg_with_edgex`
+  - Package files that support EdgeX: `$ make pkg_with_edgex`

 + Docker images: `$ make docker`

   > Docker images support EdgeX by default

 Prebuilt binaries are provided in the release assets.
 If using os or arch which does not have prebuilt binaries, please use cross-compilation, refer to [this doc](docs/en_US/operation/compile/cross-compile.md).

 During compilation, features can be selected through go build tags so that users can build a customized product with only the desired feature set to reduce binary size.
 This is critical when the target deployment environment has resource constraint.
-Please refer to [features](docs/en_US/features.md) for more detail.
+Please refer to [features](docs/en_US/operation/compile/features.md) for more detail.

 ## Open source license